-It’s never easy to learn a new language, but French isn’t as hard as it seems: the secret is perseverance.
+It’s never easy to learn a new language, but French isn’t as hard as it seems… although its grammar can be very confusing.

 If we believe the U.S. Foreign Service Institute’s (FSI) School of Language Studies (and honestly why wouldn’t we?), French is a language “more similar to English” and would usually require 30 weeks (750 class hours) to achieve professional working proficiency (S-3), “though the actual time can vary based on a number of factors, including the language learner’s natural ability, prior linguistic experience, and time spent in the classroom”.